 Step 5: Heat a skillet or griddle to low-medium heat (275 degrees F) and coat it with oil.
 Use a measuring cup to pour the batter onto the heated, coated griddle.

 Step 6: Cook each pancake until the bottom is golden brown and bubbles begin to pop on the top.
-Flip them over and cook the other side.
+Flip them over and cook the other side – I recommend using a large Pancake Spatula (affiliate link).
 Serve and enjoy hot with butter and syrup!

 Frequently Asked Questions

-If you have any leftover pancakes you can store them in an airtight container in the refrigerator.
+If you have any leftover homemade blueberry pancakes you can store them in an airtight container in the refrigerator.
 Eat them within 2 to 3 days!

 Can I Freeze These Pancakes Once They’re Cooked?